Hilton credit cards: Why now is the best-ever time to get them

 - Hilton Honors Aspire Card from American Express – 150,000 Hilton points after spending $4,000 on purchases within the first three months of account opening

 - Hilton Honors American Express Surpass® Card – 130,000 Hilton Honors bonus points after you spend $2,000 in eligible purchases within the first three months of account opening.

-- Hilton Honors American Express Card – 100,000 Hilton Honors bonus points after you spend $1,000 in eligible purchases within the first three months of account opening.
-Plus, you can earn up to $100 in statement credits on eligible purchases made on the Card at any of the Hilton family of hotels in the first 12 months of Card Membership.
-Offer expires 8/25/2021.
+- Hilton Honors American Express Card – Earn 80,000 Hilton Honors bonus points after you spend $1,000 in purchases on the card in the first three months of card membership.
+Plus, you can earn an additional 50,000 Hilton Honors Bonus Points after you spend a total of $5,000 in purchases on the card in the first six months.
 Terms Apply.

 But bonuses aren’t what I’m referring to.
 It’s the ongoing benefits that have sharply improved over the past few weeks.